OBBI 050800Z 32009KT 280V340 7000 NSC 37/25 Q1001 NOSIG

 He explained with invite to the other recruiters around him, they all had that look of rejection on their face padded with a smile.
 The realized disappointment was too harsh, I just turned and walked away.
 I didn't even apply.

-My friend was the first to laugh, then taunted me the whole way back, “Dreams are Only Good in Sleep” he said.
+My friend was the first to laugh, taunting me the whole way back, “Dreams are Only Good in Sleep” he said.
 At that moment I saw how people easily give up, but to be rejected because ignorance or a physical trait was hurtful.

-My College being in a large city, airfields with rentable aircraft were not too accessible.
+At that time, being in a large city, airfields rented aircraft were not too accessible.
 On weekends and with low traffic, the nearest flight school was a good 40-minute ride.
 When I weighed in the demands of flight school I had a solid negative reasoning towards the idea.

 I wasn’t discouraged by the distance, neither was the time demanded an issue for me.
 In all honesty, I would have gladly dropped campus life for a runway!
 Just like in most situations, it was a fun idea until it got serious.
 Faced with a two-year program and a substantial cost to cover, this wasn't and easy walk.
 Time, Effort, Dedication are not something a college student understands, specially not my freshmen self.